McCamish Foundation Distinguished Chaired Professor

 Research

-My research program is at the forefront of the nascent area of neuromechanics, and pioneers new understanding of how movement intention translates to action through the complex interplay between the nervous system and the musculoskeletal system.
+My research in neuromechanics seeks to understand how movement intention is translated to action through the complex interplay between the nervous system and the musculoskeletal system.
 Our basic science findings have facilitated advances in understanding movement disorders and in identifying mechanisms of rehabilitation.
 We focus on complex, whole body human movements such as bipedal walking, standing balance, which have strong clinical relevance, as well as skilled movements involved in dance and sport.
 By drawing from neuroscience, biomechanics, rehabilitation, robotics, and physiology we have discovered exciting new principles of human movement.
 Using computational and experimental methods, we have been able to take electrical neuromotor signals from the body and link changes in neural sensorimotor mechanisms to functional biomechanical outputs during movement.
 Our novel framework is being used by researchers across the world to understand both normal and impaired movement control in humans as well as animals as well as to develop better robotic devices.

 Contacts